abhisheknaiidu/awesome-github-profile-readme/README.md

 - [YouTube Channel Stats](https://github.com/DenverCoder1/github-readme-youtube-stats) - 📺 Display number of subscribers on YouTube and/or your channel's view count as a badge
 - [Current Book Status from GoodReads](https://github.com/theFr1nge/goodreads-readme) - Add a card of the current book you are reading that automatically syncs with GoodReads to display your progress.
 - [Readme Typing SVG](https://github.com/DenverCoder1/readme-typing-svg) - :zap: Dynamically generated, customizable SVG that gives the appearance of typing and deleting text
+- [Apple Music Recently Played](https://github.com/radioactive11/apple-music-readme) - A card to show random album from your recents in Apple Music Library

 ## Articles
 - ["How To Create A GitHub Profile README"](https://www.aboutmonica.com/blog/how-to-create-a-github-profile-readme) - *Monica Powell*